 The Grist Mill

-The mill was built to grind grain into flour.
+The mill was built to grind grains like corn or wheat into meal or flour.
 Grain intended for grinding is known as “grist”, and mills that produce flour are known as grist mills.
 The flour was needed to feed the new and growing New Haven Colony.
-Today, you can still see millstones at the Eli Whitney Museum and Workshop along the walkway between [building names].
-They are the oldest artifacts at the museum, a memorial to the deep industrial history of the site.
+Today, you can still see millstones at the Eli Whitney Museum and Workshop along the walkway between the Main Building and the Carter Studio.
+They are a record of the deep industrial history of the site.

 [IMAGE: MILLSTONES?]